-Twist the filter cartridge counterclockwise (to the left) about one-quarter turn, then pull it down and out of the filter socket.
+• Twist the filter cartridge "counter-clockwise" about one-quarter turn, then pull it down and out of the filter socket.

 NOTE: A spring-loaded valve inside the filter socket will block water from flowing out of the socket when the filter cartridge is removed.